Christina Aguilera Continues New Makeup Free Vibe with Gorgeous Tour Promo Photos

 She has also been showing off makeup-free posts on social media, including a freckle-baring series from her latest piercing session.

-But don’t expect her to go onstage during her tour, which begins on September 25th, without her signature glamour.
+But don’t expect her to go onstage during her tour, which begins on Sept.
+25t, without her signature glamour.
 In her Paper interview, the star was sure to mention, “I mean, I’m a girl that likes a beat face, let’s not get it twisted.”